-PersonFirst® is a proven train-the-trainer process for creating and sustaining a community-based culture of person-centered support for people living with dementia.
+PersonFirst® is a proven train-the-trainer process for creating and sustaining a community-based culture of person-centered support for all, including people living with memory loss or dementia.
 Our approach will energize your organization and enable everyone in it to learn PersonFirst® skills.
 Imagine the impact of dining, housekeeping, maintenance, administrative and nursing staff, family members and residents all perpetuating the PersonFirst® way of life throughout your care home.

 … time is short: limit that far-reaching hope.
 The envious moment is flying now, now, while we’re speaking: Seize the day (carpe diem), place in the hours that come as little faith as you can.

 -- Odes: Carpe Diem, by Horace (Quintus Horatius Flaccus)